Travel | Accommodations

 - Glaucoma Research Society of Canada

-Balwantray Chauhan, PhD
+Balwantray Chauhan, BSc, PhD, PDF

 Balwantray Chauhan is Mathers professor and research director of ophthalmology and visual sciences, professor of physiology and biophysics and professor of medical neurosciences at Dalhousie University.
 He obtained his PhD at the University of Wales, Cardiff, UK, and his postdoctoral training at the University of British Columbia, Vancouver, Canada, under Dr. Stephen Drance.